levelKro/PHP-Dashboard/README.md

 # Usage
 - Upload/copy file into your web directory,
 - Rename `config.php.dist` to `config.php`;
- - You can edit the file or,
+ - You can edit the file
- - Browse to the `admin.php` on your web server, default password is `dummy123`, think to change it,
-- Text files and randoms images must be copied into the `datas` directory,
+ - Text files and randoms images must be copied into the `configs` directory,
 - Customs backgrounds and picture for Image module must be copied into the `configs/bg` directory,

 # Copyrights